Jafea7/RecFilter2/README.md

 }
 ```
 The body areas searched for are set in the script to:

 `EXPOSED_BREAST, EXPOSED_BUTTOCKS, EXPOSED_ANUS, EXPOSED_GENITALIA, EXPOSED_BELLY`

 However, you can modify this by editing the `default` value in the configuration file.
+See below for possible values.

 **Model entries:**
 | Parameter | Description |